beal2912/shd-liquidation-bot/README.md

 It does not cost anything except SCRT gas to execute liquidations, and you receive 10% of the profits of all liquidations as a reward for liquidation risky positions and contributing to the security and decentralization of the protocol.

+## Changelog
+- 2023-06-08:
+  - Using websocket to resquest vaults once per block
+  - Resqueting the vault in parallel instead of sequentially
+  - Broadcasting a batch liquidations in case of multiple liquidation in a block

+- 2023-05-15: first public version (HackSecret submission)

 ## Strategy
 The strategy is quite basic, the bot load the vault ids at start then it request every x seconds if there is liquidatable positions on each vault.
 If a liquidable position is found, the bot execute the contract to liquidate and receive the reward.